 - 8.1.
 An applicant is strongly encouraged to disclose any existing disability and/or health conditions during the admissions process to assist the University to identify initial and ongoing support required by the candidate to successfully undertake their HDR program. - 8.2.
-Information disclosed to the University about a candidate's disability/health condition will be managed in accordance with relevant privacy legislation and the University's Privacy Procedure.
+Information disclosed to the University about a candidate's disability/health condition will be managed in accordance with relevant privacy legislation and the privacy principles in the University's Data and information Governance Policy.